nick-nugat/nick-nugat.github.io/content/project-designs/cmsc204/NguyenNicholas_Assignment3_Design/assignment3-design.md

 I think I had the most trouble understanding where to point nodes to in certain situations, as well as what that meant in the context of the list.
 I also was confused about how I would implement the `add()` method in the `SortedDoubleLinkedList<T>` class.

+I feel like this project taught me more about linked list—especially doubly linked lists—and how they can be used.

 ___
 # Initial